KelvenH/Astro-Fly_Milestone_1/README.md

 Form should follow function- intuitive and simple to use delivers positive emotional experience

-- Strategy - what am i aiming to achieve, goals, initial idea
+### Strategy / Purpose;

+#### Personal Goals (Actual)
+Through this project I am looking to;
+- Demonstrate understanding and application of HTML and CSS essential skills.
+- Broaden personal awareness of further capabilities of HTML and CSS which go beyond those covered in module 1.
+- Experience challenges, bugs, errors and frustrations through which problem solving will be a huge value-add / personal learn.
+- Understand the limit of my current capabilities - looking to stretch myself without trying to achieve the impossible for a coding noob!
+- Serve as an example for a future portfolio of web site design and development which will also be used as an entry point which future projects can be assessed against to demonstrate improvements.
+- The subject chosen for this project is to be fun, engaging but also on an area where broad range of dramatic / exaggerated design elements can be employed and have relevance - as opposed to a more traditional retail site where these would be out of place (e.g. use of transitional effects, fonts, color palette).
+- Be proud of the final output!

+#### Business Goals (Fictional Scenario)
+Astro:Fly require a site which;
+- generates buzz and excitement to the general public and media
+- conveys image of a safe and ethical brand (despite the slight irony the service could have on planet earth / airspace)
+- provides prospective clients with summary of planned voyages tus leading to the registration of potential clientele

+#### Client Goals (Fictional Scenario)
+Site visitors are expected to fall into 1 of 3 categories;
+- media; the new service is expected to create attention due to this being an extreme niche service / limited rivals
+- general public; seeking latest information on the planned service such as timelines, what services will be offered and images
+- prospective clients; to whet the appetite for client base who would need to have pockets as deep as their enthusiasm for deep space!

-- Scope - what's on the table for inclusion (or not)
+### Scope - what's on the table for inclusion (or not)
+  - landing / home page - welcome, intro and flavour
+  - detail of services - what, where, where.
+  - gallery - images
+  - client registration (modal form)

-- Structure - how is information structured and logically grouped
+### Structure - how is information structured and logically grouped
+  - consistent theme across sites
+  - header / navigation menu and footer mirrored across all pages
+  - central / main content to remain same theme / branding but adapted to suit requirements of that page and be interesting / exciting to the users.

-- Skeleton - how information will be presented / navigated
+### Skeleton - how information will be presented / navigated
+ - all pages must be responsive
+ - navigation will primarily be through the menu (to appear as drop down on small screen devices and potentially permanent sidebar for larger screens)
+ - additional links added to act as shortcuts

-- Surface - what will the finished product look like; color palette, fonts, images and other design elements
+### Surface - what will the finished product look like; color palette, fonts, images and other design elements
+  - refer to balsamiq documentation during development

 ### User Stories
+The business (Astro:Fly) require a site which;
+- generates brand awareness, buzz and excitement to the general public and media.
+- lead to sales through enticing prospective clients to register for further information.

+The customer goals are;
+- able to find information about the services provided
+- clear and easy navigation through the site
+- easy registration of personal details for more information / booking.

 ### Links to wireframes

+Links to be added

 ---